 Accommodation in Geraldine

-day 20 Geraldine to Christchurch
+Day 20 – Geraldine to Christchurch

-Drive Time: 2 Hours
+Drive time: 2 hours

 If you missed any of the awesome activities yesterday, take the time to do them before you hit the road to Christchurch.

 Things to Do in Christchurch

-- Walk in the Botanic Gardens
+- Wander around the Christchurch Botanic Gardens

 - Visit the Canterbury Museum

-- Try some Kiwi cuisine in Christchurch
+- Try some Kiwi cuisine in Christchurch.

 Accommodation in Christchurch

-Day 21 Christchurch to Kaikoura
+Day 21 – Christchurch to Kaikoura

 Things to Do in Kaikoura

-- Walk the Kaikoura Peninsula Walkway (2 hours one way) with multiple viewpoints over seal colonies
+- Walk the Kaikoura Peninsula Walkway with multiple viewpoints over seal colonies

-- Try some famous Kaikoura crayfish!
+- Try some famous Kaikoura crayfish at the local restaurants.

 Accommodation in Kaikoura

-Day 22 Kaikoura
+Day 22 – Explore Kaikoura

 Because there is so much to do in Kaikoura, we recommend spending the day doing any activities you missed yesterday.
 Plus, here are some more things to do in Kaikoura, which are best done if you are spending a whole day here.

-More Things to do in Kaikoura
+More Things to Do in Kaikoura

 - Hike Mt Fyffe for some epic views.

-- Swim with dolphins in their natural habitat
+- Swim with dolphins in their natural habitat with Dolphin Encounter

 Day 23 – Kaikoura to Picton

-Drive Time: 2 Hours
+Drive time: 2 hours

 Next stop, Picton!
 As you travel to Picton, be sure to stop off in Blenheim.
 Blenheim is surrounded by vineyards and is in the centre of New Zealand’s biggest wine-making region.
-Take advantage of that fact by going on a wine-tasting tour or hire a bike for a self-guided tour among the vines.
-Once you reach Picton, again, you have a lot of things to do from exploring the Marlborough Sounds to mountain biking to hiking.
-Take a look at the list above to see if there was anything you missed, or get more inspiration from Picton – Guide for Backpackers.Accommodation and activities in Picton are listed on Day 9.
+Take advantage of that fact by going on a wine-tasting tour or hiring a bike for a self-guided tour among the vines.
+Check out our top recommendations in the 15 Best Things to Do in Blenheim.

 Day 24 – Picton to Wellington

-Day 25 Wellington to Whanganui
+Day 25 – Wellington to Whanganui

 Things to Do in Whanganui